ronrihoo/whoisusing/README.md

 lp	dbus
 ```

-All of the actual names for each user are separated from each other by a space.
+The actual filenames retrieved for each user are separated from each other by a space.

 `-s` : Returns only the results that have matching filenames